-(1) its record of past sales; A sales forecast for an existing firm is based on (2) its current production capacity and product demand; (3) any factors that will affect its future production capacity and product demand.
+(1) its record of past sales; (2) its current production capacity and product demand; (3) any factors that will affect its future production capacity and product demand.

 Once a firm has completed its sales forecast, it must forecast its cost of sales and the other items on its income statement.